Continue vs GitHub Copilot

 Pros

-- Supports 60+ programming languages with context-aware suggestions
+- Supports 15+ programming languages and multiple IDEs

 Cons

-- Generated code requires thorough security and correctness review
+- Generated code requires careful review for bugs and security issues

 Conclusion